- Prerequisites

 One of the most important IoT Hub features is the ability to create end-user dashboards.
 Each Customer User should see his own devices and should not be able to see devices or any other data that belongs to a different customer.

-We have already created a Device (see Step 1), and a Dashboard (see Step 3).
-Now it’s time to create a Customer and a Customer User and make sure they will have access to the device’s data and to the dashboard.
-There are two options how Tenant Administrator can give access to certain Entity (Device, Dashboard, Asset, etc.) for a Customer:
+We have already created the Device (see Step 1), the Dashboard and added widgets to it (see Step 3).
+Now it's time to create a Customer and a Customer User and make sure they will have access to the device's data and the dashboard.
+There are two options for how Tenant Administrator can give access to a certain Entity (Device, Dashboard, Asset, etc.) for a Customer:

-- A. Make Customer become the owner of the entity.
+- A. Assign the Customer as the owner of the entity.
 This option is useful to ensure that only this customer can access the device and its data (see Step 7.2).

 - B. Share the entity with the Customer.
 This option is useful to share a single dashboard with multiple customers (see Step 7.3).

-Let’s create a customer with title “My New Customer”.
-Please see instruction below:
+Let's create a customer with the title “My New Customer”.
+Please see the instructions below:

 - Navigate to the customer groups page.